UmaMaheshBayana/jenkins-docker-pipeline-for-testproject-1-2/README.md

 1) Login to Jenkins and add docker username and password in Jenkins Credentials.
 2) Create a declarative pipeline as per the script below.
+3) Here mention Jenkis docker credentials in environment varialble in the below script.

 ```
 pipeline {